Feeding disorders are common in infants and, if the underlying cause is not addressed, may persist into childhood.

-Etiologies are often complex and multifactorial, and are best managed by a multidisciplinary team.
-Causes include anatomic, neuromuscular/neurodevelopmental, immunologic, physiologic, and behavioral factors.
+Etiologies are usually multifactorial, and are best managed by a multidisciplinary team.
+Causes include prematurity; anatomic abnormalities; neuromuscular/neurodevelopmental conditions; gastrointestinal, genetic, cardiac, or respiratory conditions; and behavioral factors.

 Diagnosis is usually clinical, with a consistent history supported by dietetic assessment.
 Complementary diagnostic tests and subsequent management are guided by physical findings and severity of symptoms.

 Feeding disorders are usually subacute to chronic in nature.
 A sudden change in feeding habit may be associated with other conditions, notably infections, which need to be excluded.

 Conditions in children <1 year of age that lead to impaired oral intake, and are associated with medical, nutritional, feeding skill, and/or psychosocial dysfunction.

 Feeding plays an important role in the life of infants.
 Early motor milestones are related to feeding, and feeding is an important time for infant-caregiver interaction.
 During the first year of life, infants' weights may be more closely monitored than at other times, and feeding and growth become an important component of medical review.

 The focus of this topic is infants <1 year of age.
 One European study reported that, of 700 children referred for tertiary assessment of a severe feeding disorder, 50% presented at less than 1 year of age.
 Another study conducted in the US showed that 67% of patients were under 3 years of age at presentation, and many had symptoms beginning in the first year of life.

 Other diagnostic factors